-TAX PLANNING ISSUES (CONTINUED) YES NO If you own a pass-through business, consider the QBI Deduction eligibility rules.
+TAX PLANNING ISSUES (CONTINUED) YES NO INSURANCE PLANNING ISSUES YES N Do you own a business?
+If so, consider the following: If you own a pass-through business, consider the QBI Deduction eligibility rules.
 Reference the "Am I Eligible For A Qualified Business Income Deduction?" flowchart.
 Consider the use of a Roth vs. traditional retirement plan and its potential impact on taxable income and Qualified Business Income.
 If you have business expenses, consider if it makes sense to defer or accelerate the costs to reduce overall tax liability.
-Some retirement plans, such as a Solo 401(k), must be opened before year-end.
-Have there been any changes to your marital status?
+Many retirement plans must be opened before year-end (if you follow a calendar tax year).
+Will you have a balance in your FSA before the end of the year?
+If so, consider the following options your employer may offer: [ Have there been any changes to your marital status?
 If so, consider how your tax liability may be impacted based on your marital status as of December 31st.

-CASH FLOW ISSUES YES NO Are you able to save more?
-If so, consider the following: If you have an HSA, you may be able to contribute \$3,550 (\$7,100 for a family) and an additional \$1,000 if you are age 55 or over.
+Did you meet your health insurance plan's annual deductible?
+If so, consider incurring any additional medical expenses before the end of the year, after which point your annual deductible will reset.
+ESTATE PLANNING ISSUES YES N CASH FLOW ISSUES YES NO Have there been any changes to your family, heirs, or have Are you able to save more?
+If so, consider the following: If you have an HSA, you may be able to contribute \$3,850 (\$7,750 for a family) and an additional \$1,000 if you are age 55 or over.
 See "Can I Make A Deductible Contribution To My HSA?" flowchart for details.
-If you have an employer retirement plan, such as a 401(k), you may be able to save more but must consult with the plan provider as the rules vary as to when you can make changes.
-The maximum salary deferral contribution to an employer plan is \$19,500, plus the catch-up contribution if age 50 or over is \$6,500 per year.
-Do you want to contribute to a 529 account?
-If so, consider the following: ■ You can use your annual exclusion amount to contribute up to \$15,000 per year to a beneficiary's 529 account, gift tax-free. ■ Alternatively, you can make a lump sum contribution of up to \$75,000 to a beneficiary's 529 account, and elect to treat it as if it were made evenly over a 5-year period, gift tax-free.
+If you have an employer retirement plan, such as a 401(k), you may be able to save more but must consult with the plan you bought/sold any assets this year?

-INSURANCE PLANNING ISSUES YES NO Will you have a balance in your FSA before the end of the year?
-If so, consider the following options your employer may offer: Some companies allow up to \$500 of unused FSA funds to be rolled over into the following year.
-Some companies offer a grace period up until April 15th to spend the unused FSA funds.
-Many companies offer you 90 days to submit receipts from the previous year.
-If you have a Dependent Care FSA, check the deadlines for unused funds as well.
-Did you meet your health insurance plan's annual deductible?
-If so, consider incurring any additional medical expenses before the end of the year, at which point your annual deductible will reset.
-ESTATE PLANNING ISSUES ESTATE PLANNING 1330E3 YES NO Have there been any changes to your family, heirs, or have you bought/sold any assets this year?
 If so, consider reviewing your estate plan.
-See "What Issues Should I Consider Before I Update My Estate Plan?" checklist for details.
-YES NO Have there been any changes to your family, heirs, or have you bought/sold any assets this year?
-If so, consider reviewing your estate plan.
-See "What Issues Should Have there been any changes to your family, heirs, or have you bought/sold any assets this year?
-If so, consider reviewing your estate plan.
-See "What Issues Should I Consider Before I Update My Estate Plan?" checklist for details.
+See "What Issues Should I Consider When Reviewing My Estate Planning Documents?" checklist for details.
 Are there any gifts that still need to be made this year?
-If so, gifts up to the annual exclusion amount of \$15,000 (per year,
+If so, gifts up to the annual exclusion amount of \$17,000 (per year, per donee) are gift tax-free. provider as the rules vary as to when you can make changes.
+The maximum salary deferral contribution to an employer plan is \$22,500, plus the catch-up contribution if age 50 or over is \$7,500 OTHER ISSUES YES N per year.
+Do you have children in high school or younger who plan to Do you want to contribute to a 529 account?
+If so, consider the following: You can use your annual exclusion amount to contribute up to attend college?
+If so, consider financial aid planning strategies, such as reducing income in specific years to increase financial aid packages.